mxenabled/mx-atrium-node/docs/MembersApi.md

 var memberGuid = "MBR-123"; // string | The unique identifier for a `member`.
 var userGuid = "USR-123"; // string | The unique identifier for a `user`.
+var type = "history"; // string | An optional parameter which determines the type of aggregation to be peformed.
+Possible values are `statement` and `history`. (optional)

-var response = client.members.aggregateMember(memberGuid, userGuid);
+var response = client.members.aggregateMember(memberGuid, userGuid, type);

 response.then(function(value) {
   console.log(value);